mrchantey/forky/docs/src/gamai/index.md

 ## Architecture

+One of the coolest parts of bevy is its systems with expressive querying. `gamai` is built entirely around that, each node is a system.
 The structure of `gamai` is a directed tree graph, and uses graph theory terminology.
 It is paradigm agnostic, ie one node may have a utility filter, whereas another may use a binary filter.

 A graph structure like this: